beer-psi/sh0wer/README.md

 ARCH="ARCHITECTURE_TO_BUILD" # Available architectures: x86_64 and x86
 ```

+These variables set the download link for various resources.
-These variables can be edited inside `build.sh`, however they are not needed:
+They can be edited inside `build.sh`, however they are not needed:
 ```bash
 # Leave empty to automatically grab the latest version
 CHECKRA1N_AMD64=""